lahari104/Documentations/Jenkins/jenkins-sonar.md

 ![Preview](./Images/jenkins-37.png)
 ![Preview](./Images/jenkins-38.png)

-* After making the necessary changes run the pipeline by clicking on `Build now` at pipeline Dashboard and If all the configurations that we have done is correct pipeline will run and it clones our repository and it builds the code and it will give a package (Artifact) of our code.
+* After making the necessary changes run the pipeline by clicking on `Build now` at pipeline Dashboard and If all the configurations that we have done is correct pipeline will run and it clones our repository and it builds the code and it will give the package (Artifact) of our code.

 ![Preview](./Images/jenkins-39.png)

 * Here, as I have used Java project, we will get the artifact which is the `.jar` file in target folder as shown below.
+We might get `.war` file also but this will depends on the pom.xml configuration, this project will generate `.jar` file.

 ![Preview](./Images/jenkins-40.png)